marhaupe/uitail/backlog.md

 Before open source:

 - publish via goreleaser
+- remove backlog
+- remove DS_STORE

 Features:

-- open ui in browser by pressing -u
+- open ui in browser by pressing -u, in general maybe a expo like interface
 - filter out messages
 - figure out how to work around pipe buffer sizes
   - we could try to run a separate process that approximates the pipe buffer size by printing a growing amount of data